upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2020-03-07-several-days-as-radio-play.md

 return to stasis...

-Come on man, we really need to move along here.”
+Come on man, we really need to move along here.

 <character>1</character>
 Elbow twang.
 Owwwww.
 That’s the worst so far.